 Projektleiter: Christoph Thomas

-Mitarbeiter: Karl Lapo, Anita Freundorfer, Lena Pfister, Johann Schneider
+Mitarbeiter: Karl Lapo, Shravan Kumar Muppa, Anita Freundorfer, Lena Pfister, Mohammad Abdoli, Johann Schneider, Jannis Huss

 Surface meteorology impacts the abundance and quality of life on Earth through the transfer and mixing of light, heat, water, CO2, and other substances controlling the resources for humans, plants, and animals.
 However, current theories and models fail when airflows and turbulence are weak during calm nights leaving weather and climate forecasts uncertain.
 This ‘dark side’ occupies substantial fractions of time and our landscape, its physics are largely unknown, and has eluded proper experimental investigation.